-23. Which of the following DevOps roles is NOT YET well defined?
+23. Which of the following DevOps roles is now well-established to help with business and process improvement?

 - A. Systems engineer

 - B. Continuous delivery automation architect

 - C. DevOps engineer

 - D. Experience assurance

-- 24. An organization is implementing DevOps.
+24. An organization is implementing DevOps.
 The developers are concerned that their ITSM processes are too complex, slow and will not support DevOps principles and practices.
 Which IT framework will help the organization instill agile thinking into existing ITSM processes?

-- A. ITIL
+- A. ITIL®

 - B. Aaile

 - C. Agile service management

 - D. Lean

-- 25. Which lean tool depicts the flow of information, materials and work across functional silos with an emphasis on quantifying and eliminating waste?
+25. Which lean tool depicts the flow of information, materials, and work across functional silos with an emphasis on quantifying and eliminating waste?

 - A. Improvement Kata

 - B. Continuous Delivery

 - C. Kanban

 - D. Value stream mapping